cpury/cpury.github.io/_posts/2018-08-17-learning_where_you_are_looking.md

 }
 {% endhighlight %}

-Let's add a button on the page to trigger this.
-HTML:
+Let's add a button on the page to trigger this:

 {% highlight html %}
 <button id="train">Train!</button>